Minor Programs

 Global Health Minor

-As a GLBHL student, you will travel to Africa, South America, or Europe to complete a supervised fieldwork experience that allows you to apply your classroom education in a practical setting — while developing cultural awareness and sensitivity.
+As a GLBHL student, you will travel to Africa, South America, or Europe to complete a supervised fieldwork experience that allows you to apply your classroom education in a practical setting — and increase your cultural awareness and sensitivity.

 For more information, contact: